- This event has passed.

 May 20 @ 6:00 pm CDT/ Free

-This event is moving to a digital format.
+This event will be offered as a Zoom video webinar with the speaker.
 Register below and join this important conversation.
 Program access information will be sent closer to the event date.

 As the Trump administration continues to withdraw from the world stage, China is looking to fill the void.
 How does Latin America fit into China’s “One Belt, One Road” plan?
 Should the U.S. be concerned about China’s growing “sphere of influence”?